brayest/AWS-ECS-REDIS-PYTHON-CONSUL-TERRAFORM/README.md

 ### Image build and upload (PUSH)

 In order to push our images to the new repository we need to build our images to be suited for it.
 MYHOST variable is no longer valid and Consul and Registrator are going to be set in a diferent manner.
 So we just need to push the images for Redis and the App, those are the only ones that are going to be handle by ECS.
-The image name has to match the repositories URL in order to be accepted, run this inside the Apps image IMAGES/Flask:
+The image name has to match the repositories URL in order to be accepted.
+Run the following inside the Apps image IMAGES/Flask:

 ```bash
 docker build -t 051627290916.dkr.ecr.us-east-1.amazonaws.com/myapp:myapp .